jewel/clearskies/protocol/core.md

 }
 ```

-Otherwise it will send back a "starttls" message:
+Otherwise, it will send back a "starttls" message:

 ```json
 {